oldentomologybldg.png

 The Office of the President, in partnership with the Office of the Provost and the Office of Research and Innovation, invites proposals for Graduate Student and Faculty Research Continuity Support, to help offset specific funding disruptions due to executive orders, grant cancellations, and stop-work orders.
-This initiative is designed to provide strategic, targeted, time-limited assistance to graduate students nearing degree completion and to faculty experiencing disruptions in research funding.
+This initiative is designed to provide strategic, targeted, time-limited assistance to graduate students who have lost funding and to faculty experiencing disruptions in research funding.
 A total of up to $5 million annually will be allocated for this purpose over each of the next three years.
 There are three categories of funding that can be requested.
 A single proposal could request from more than one category.
-If faculty have access to discretionary funds (e.g. startup accounts), they must provide a strong justification for why they are seeking support from the Jenison funds.
+If faculty have access to discretionary funds (e.g., startup accounts), they must provide a strong justification for why they are seeking support from the Jenison funds.
+All proposals must include evidence of the funding disruption motivating the application.

 I. Graduate Student Completion Support

-Support (in the form of a Jenison Fund Fellowship) may be provided for graduate students who are nearing the completion of their target degree program.
+Support (in the form of a Jenison Fund Fellowship) may be provided for graduate students.
 This assistance is intended to help students reach completion of their degree or serve as a bridge to new research or funding opportunities for up to one year.
-Eligible expenses may include fellowship stipends, research-related support, and costs associated with education and professional development.
+Eligible expenses may include fellowship stipends, research-related support, tuition, and other costs associated with education and professional development.
 A faculty mentor must submit the application and will need to have oversight responsibilities to route the support through the financial system.

 Criteria